Vitalikas02/Vitalikas02/README.md

 • scss(gulp), node.js(cmd)
 • framework -> angular(low)
 • git(base cmd commands)
-• vue with ts and pinia storage(3 weeks commerce learn)
+• vue with ts and pinia storage

 *in the process of studying:*